nbhankes/nbhankes-tech-blog/src/pages/posts/how-to-prompt-LLM-for product-photo.md

 I require 4:3 ratio, portrait orientation product images for my cosmetics website.
 I've attached the product bottle and the label.
 I need these to be combined with a beach background.
 The product should take up roughly 65% of the area of the image.
 The beach background should be of the rugged beaches found in Humboldt County, California.
 It should be slightly out of focus.
 ```

-After some thought, the LLM produced the following product image:
+After some thought, the LLM produced the following product image (which is remarkable as I re-read that prompt):

 <figure class="flex justify-center">
 	<img src="/images/prompt-output-bad.png"  alt="LLM prompt response image failed" style="height: 500px;">
 </figure>

 As you can see, the background and bottle are perfect.
-However, the LLM moved label items to get as much of the lable text into the perspective as possible.
-This is not desired.
+However, the LLM rearranged the label to get as much of the label text into the perspective as possible.
+This was not not desired.

 Further prompts to remove unwanted label components proved futile.